ristonrodrigues723/flipper_ultimate_extensiomn_board/readme.md

 biggest problem is getting parts many like cc1101 arent avaioable at vendors accepting hcb si this cam mess the budget

-budget is 50$ compeletely , samere board from rabbit labs costs 200$ so its good didnt go from compelete pcb as it increases cost to that much and then ill have same amount of customs
+budget is 53$ compeletely , samere board from rabbit labs costs 200$ so its good didnt go from compelete pcb as it increases cost to that much and then ill have same amount of customs threadeed inserts and bolts cost aboyr 1.5 dollars and shippig of same damn